LastAncientOne/Stock_Analysis_For_Quant/README.md

 Power BI

 # List of Trading Strategies
 ## Description: There  are many various methods used to accomplish different strategy;therefore, each with appropriate market environments and risks inherent in the strategy.
-Trading strategy is the method of buying and selling in markets that is based on predefined rules used to make trading decisions.
+Trading strategy is a technique of buying and selling in the markets that is based on predefined rules used to make trading decisions.
 Trend-following Strategies
 Algorithmic Trading Strategies
 Statistical Arbitrage